Take the GTM AI Maturity Assessment. Learn How to Scale Your GTM Engine.

 CRM Software

 2. HubSpot: HubSpot CRM is the free yet powerful option that seamlessly integrates with HubSpot's marketing, sales, and customer service tools.
 It handles contact management, deal tracking, email integration, and real-time insights.
-With its user-friendly interface and extensive resources, HubSpot is an excellent choice for small to medium-sized businesses.
+With its user-friendly interface and extensive resources, HubSpot is an excellent choice for small businesses, startups, to medium-sized businesses.

 3. Microsoft Dynamics 365: Microsoft Dynamics 365 is the flexible CRM that plays nicely with other Microsoft products like Office 365 and Power BI.
 It offers contact management, sales automation, customer service, and project management.
 Highly customizable, Dynamics 365 suits businesses of all sizes.